Seven Kingdoms II: The Fryhtan Wars

 Seven Kingdoms II: The Fryhtan Wars is a history-fantasy real-time strategy video game developed by Enlight, released in 1999.
 Seven Kingdoms II is the sequel to the original Seven Kingdoms game and its updated re-release Seven Kingdoms: Ancient Adversaries.

 Gameplay

 Fryhtan Wars retains a great deal of concepts from its predecessors that distinguished it from other strategy games.

-As was in the original, players must seek to strike a balance between a powerful army for defeating enemy Kingdoms and Khwyzans and a viable economy for sustaining the former.
+As was in the original, players must seek to strike a balance between a powerful army for defeating enemy Kingdoms and Kwyzans and a viable economy for sustaining the former.
 The definitive marks of Seven Kingdoms: Ancient Adversaries (SKAA) recur in Fryhtan Wars (SKFW); Gold, Food, Reputation, Population, Loyalty, and Espionage.
 The human population may be subdivided for various tasks; to produce food, to build, to research, to spy, to work in mines and factories, or to conscript into the army.

 Both single player and multiplayer modes are available.
 The single player mode includes "random map" skirmishes, built-in scenarios, and a campaign game, which consists of a string of dynamically-generated scenarios.